AG7GN/pmon/README.md

 ## Operational Notes

 `pmon` does not work with PulseAudio, which Hampi uses extensively to support 2 radios with Fldigi and Direwolf and other ham applications.
-The `pmon.sh` script in this repository, when used to start pmon, temporarily suspends PulseAudio's use of the Fe-Pi sound card, thereby giving `pmon` the exclusive use of the card it requires.
-When you quit pmon, PulseAudio automatically regains control of the sound card.
+The `pmon.sh` script in this repository, when used to start `pmon`, temporarily suspends PulseAudio's use of the Fe-Pi sound card, thereby giving `pmon` the exclusive use of the card.
+When you quit `pmon`, PulseAudio automatically regains control of the sound card.

 I recommend always starting `pmon` from the menu, and always stop all other applications that use the sound card prior to running `pmon`.